AdrianRue/Complex-Systems-Group-7/README.md

 ```

 ### Testing
-To test the functionalities run:
+Testing of input is done via assert statements.
+To test the functionalities using pytest run in the main foleder:
 ```
 pytest
 ```